QuantumFluxAlgo/crypto-arbitrage/docs/manual-wallet-sweep.md

    curl -X POST http://localhost:8080/api/test/sweep
    ```
    This endpoint performs a dry-run sweep and logs the action.
 3. Check the executor logs for `Cold wallet sweep` messages.
+The wallet address is partially masked for security.
 4. Verify on a blockchain explorer once funds settle.
 5. Resume trading from the dashboard when complete.